datacarpentry/stata-economics/_episodes/02-data-quality.md

 > Compare the number of missing values in the tables above.
 Why are they different?
 What does the regular expression do?
 >
 > > ## Solution
-> > The first method, `destring` forces all values with non-numerical entries to be missing.
+> > With the first method, `destring` and the option force we have forced all values with non-numerical entries to be missing.
 This includes entries like "2011.
 Population data compiled from administrative registers."
 The second method, converting the first four characters of the string to a number, can parse this entry as 2011 and these entries will not be missing.
+The third method, will match four digits in the string.
+Note that it will only grab the first four digits that it encounters, in this case it would be year 2015 for countrycode=="CHI", Channel Islands, and corresponds to Guernsey.
+In order to grab year 2011 which corresponds to Jersey, 2011 the regular expression needs to get modified.
 > {: .solution}
 {: .challenge}

+In general, we recommend against using `force` options with Stata commands as it might lead to errors.

 {% include links.md %}